ZayneBerndt/ZayneBerndt.github.io/_portfolio/blocitoff.md

 ## Explanation

 To-do lists are notorious for collecting junk: to-do items that you want to remember, but are not very important and thus get consistently put off.
-To address the problem of to-do list clutter, you will create Blocitoff.
+To address the problem of to-do list clutter, I have developed knocitoff.

-Blocitoff will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.
+Knocitoff will aim to keep to-do lists manageable by automatically deleting to-do items that have not been completed after seven days.
 The hypothesis is that if the to-do item is not important enough to be completed in seven days, it doesn't belong on your to-do list.

+Being only my second app ever developed I wanted to cement functionality learnt previously

-## User Stories
+## Problem

-1. Users should be able to sign up with a user name, password and email.
-2. A user, should be able to sign in and out of Blocitoff.
-3. A user, should be able to see their profile page.
-4. A user, should be able to create multiple to-do items.
-5. Users should be able to mark complete items and have them deleted.
-6. Users should be able to see how old to do items are.
-7. A user should be have their to do items automatic destructed after 7 days.

 ## Solution